-Cristiane proved how important she is today, a day she will find hard to forget: “I’m going to have this smile on my face for a while, I think.
+Cristiane proved how important she is on a day she will find hard to forget: “I’m going to have this smile on my face for a while, I think.
 It was a good way to bounce back.”

 It was perhaps an even more satisfying day for the team, as she acknowledged: “It was a fresh start for the whole side.”